Since 1996 the Birmingham Barons have traveled back to historic Rickwood Field once a year to celebrate Birmingham's rich baseball past.

 The home of the Birmingham Barons from 1910-1987, Rickwood Field is America's oldest in-use ballpark.
 The Friends of Rickwood, a non-profit organization, have helped preserve the timeless relic and part of the proceeds from each year's Classic goes towards improvements and upkeep on the stadium.

 The Rickwood Classic has annually been one of the most popular events for baseball fans both in Alabama and across the country.
-It was voted as the most anticpated Minor League Baseball Game of 2009 on MiLB.com, was listed fifth on the list of top events in 2008 by the Alabama Tourism Department, and in 2007 was named one of the "101 Things All Sports Fans Must Experience Before They Die" in a column written by ESPN.com's Jim Caple.
+It was voted as the most anticipated Minor League Baseball Game of 2009 on MiLB.com, was listed fifth on the list of top events in 2008 by the Alabama Tourism Department, and in 2007 was named one of the "101 Things All Sports Fans Must Experience Before They Die" in a column written by ESPN.com's Jim Caple.
 At the conclusion of the 2010 season, the Rickwood Classic was named MiLB.com's Promotion of the Year.

-The 2016 classic will celebrate Baseball Hall of Famers, especially those that have donned the Birmingham Barons, Black Barons or A's uniform.
+The 2016 classic celebrated Baseball Hall of Famers, especially those that have donned the Birmingham Barons, Black Barons or A's uniform.
 Harold "Pie" Traynor (1948), Burleigh Grimes (1964), Rube Marquard (1971) and Frank Thomas (2013) are Baseball Hall of Famers who wore the Barons uniform.
 The legendary Rollie Fingers (1992) and "Mr. October" Reggie Jackson (1993) were both members of the Birmingham A's before embarking on their Hall of Fame careers.
 Leroy "Satchel" Paige (1971), Willie Mays (1979), George "Mule" Shuttles (1996), Bill Foster (1996) and Willie Wells (1997) are former Black Barons that are enshrined in Cooperstown.

 2015 (20th Annual Rickwood Classic)